ByteMe23/AI-ReceptionBot/README.md

-## AI Supervisor
+# AI-ReceptionBot

 This project demonstrates how an AI receptionist can escalate unfamiliar queries to a human supervisor, follow up with customers, and continuously update its internal knowledge base.

-# 🚀 Features
+## 🚀Features
-📞 Simulated AI agent that receives questions via /call 🤖 Answers known questions from a local knowledge base ❓ Escalates unknown questions by creating a help request 🧑 Supervisor Panel (admin UI) to:
+-Automated Responses: Handles incoming customer queries via a RESTful API.
-View and resolve help requests
+-Knowledge Base: Responds to known questions stored in a local knowledge base.
-Mark unanswered ones as unresolved after 10 mins
+-Human Escalation: Escalates unanswered questions to human supervisors.
-💾 Automatically learns new Q&As from supervisor input 📚 Viewable Knowledge Base section
+-Admin Panel: Manage help requests, mark them as resolved/unresolved, and update the knowledge base.
-✅ Clean request lifecycle: Pending → Resolved / Unresolved
+-Continuous Learning: Learns from supervisor inputs to enhance future responses.

-🧰 Tech Stack
+## 🧰Tech Stack
 Python 3
 Flask
 HTML + Bootstrap 5
 JSON (as a lightweight DB)
 Postman (to simulate customer calls)

 🛠️ Setup Instructions
 Clone the repo
 git clone https://github.com/yourusername/frontdesk-hitl.git